Klatovy

 Klatovy (/cs/; Klattau) is a town in the Plzeň Region of the Czech Republic.
 It has about 23,000 inhabitants.
+Located on the Úhlava River, it is an industrial town and a railway junction.

+Klatovy was established in the 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Klatovy is the Church of the Immaculate Conception of the Virgin Mary and of Saint Ignatius.
+The complex of the Jesuit monuments, which includes the church, catacombs and a Latin school, is protected as a national cultural monument.

 Administrative division

 Klatovy consists of 30 municipal parts (in brackets population according to the 2021 census):